Nursing School Requirements for Prospective Students

 Generally speaking, your prerequisite courses for an associate degree in nursing (ADN) program will be similar to those of a bachelor degree in nursing (BSN) program.
-As both programs prepare you to become a registered nurse (RN), both will provide the foundational knowledge you need.
+As both programs prepare you to become an entry level registered nurse (RN), both will provide the foundational knowledge you need.

 Other requirements, like a criminal background check, will likely be consistent among program types because all require clinical rotations and the ability to work in facilities with specific background requirements.

 That said, there are some differences when applying to nursing school.
 We’ve broken the requirements down based on whether you pursue an ADN or BSN program.
 If you wish to become a certified nursing assistant, some of this information may be helpful to keep in mind, especially if you want to eventually become a registered nurse.

 ADN Program Requirements

 Depending on the program you choose, your specific nursing school requirements may differ.
-For example, your ADN program may allow you to complete required classes alongside your nursing classes, as long as you complete them by graduation.
+For example, your ADN program may allow you to complete required classes alongside your nursing courses, if you complete them by graduation.

 What you’ll need: